-Born in Montréal, raised in Wolfville, Nova Scotia, clarinetist Jossée MacInnis is an active performer, composer, and teacher in the heart of Montréal.
+Born in Montréal, raised in Wolfville, Nova Scotia, clarinetist Dr. Jossée MacInnis is an active performer, composer, and teacher in the heart of Montréal.
 A versatile performer, she plays a wide variety of genres ranging from classical and contemporary to jazz, and klezmer.
 She has performed in Atlantic Canada, Montréal, Toronto, and Brazil.

-As an active performer and interpreter of contemporary music, Ms. MacInnis has been involved in many projects and performances, including workshops at the Toronto Creative Music Lab and the Montréal Contemporary Music Lab in 2016-2018.
+As an interpreter of contemporary music, Dr. MacInnis has been involved in many projects and performances, including workshops at the Toronto Creative Music Lab and the Montréal Contemporary Music Lab in 2016-2018.
 She has performed notable repertoire such as Webern’s op.
 22 quartet, Partiels by Gérard Grisey, and Pimpin’ by Jacob TV.
 Between the years of 2015 and 2019 Ms. MacInnis founded and directed contemporary chamber music ensemble, Ensemble Atlantica, consisting of flute, clarinet, saxophone, violin, viola, and voice, conducted by French saxophonist and composer, Baptiste Boiron.
 Ensemble Atlantica commissioned over twenty new compositions by Canadian and International emerging composers debuted in performances across Ontario, New Brunswick, and Nova Scotia.
-Ensemble Atlantica’s first album, Mnemonic Verses was recorded in 2018 and features all new works by emerging composers, including a piece written by Ms. MacInnis titled Moon Phases.
+Ensemble Atlantica’s first album, Mnemonic Verses was recorded in 2018 and features all new works by emerging composers, including a piece written by Dr. MacInnis titled Moon Phases.

 As a teacher, Jossée has worked with community programs such as the New Horizons Band at Western University and currently teaches clarinet and wind ensemble at Share the Warmth in Montréal’s point saint-Charles neighbourhood.
-She has taught clarinet and music fundamentals at children camps such as the Interprovincial Music Camp in Ontario and Montréal University’s École des Jeunes summer music camp.
-Ms. MacInnis has also been engaged by École des Jeunes to teach music initiation for young children for the 2021-2022 academic school year.
-Her philosophy for teaching focuses on good fundamentals, the health of the body through good technique and postural awareness and creative expression, including improvisation.
+She has taught clarinet and music fundamentals at children camps such as the interprovincial music camp in Ontario and Montréal University’s École LUMI summer music camp.
+Ms. MacInnis has also been engaged by École LUMI to teach music initiation for young children in the program for 6-year-old children.
+Her philosophy for teaching focuses on good fundamentals, the health of the body and creative expression.
 Her training in clarinet and instrumental pedagogy as well as music composition has allowed her to